Published by Dan Cunning on Apr 16, 2014

 def parent

-parent_path = path_pieces[0..-2].join('/')
+parent_path = path_pieces[0..-2].join("/")

-S3::Directory.new(@bucket, parent_path) unless parent_path.blank?
+S3::Directory.new(@bucket, parent_path) if parent_path.present?

 end